 The way to get into ketosis quickly, in a nutshell, is the same whether you’re under the supervision of a dietician or doing it on your own: drastically cut down on carbohydrates.

-When your body is using ketones for energy, you have achieved the state of ketosis.
+When your body is using ketones for energy, your body has become keto adapted where stored fat is burned instead of sugar.
 Ketones come from fatty acids that are made in the liver.
 They are used for energy during periods of fasting.

 Get into ketosis fast by limiting carbs to 25 net grams